corazawaf/coraza.io/content/docs/seclang/actions.md

 {TX.0}',severity:'2',setvar:'tx.msg=%{rule.msg}',setvar:tx.xss_score=+%{tx.critical_anomaly_score},setvar:tx.anomaly_score=+%{tx.critical_anomaly_score},setvar:tx.%{rule.id}-WEB_ATTACK/XSS-%{matched_var_name}=%{tx.0}"
 ```

 The tag information appears along with other rule metadata.
 The purpose of the tagging mechanism to allow easy automated categorization of events.
 Multiple tags can be specified on the same rule.
-Use forward slashes to create a hierarchy of categories (as in the example).
-Tag support Macro Expansions
+Use forward slashes to create a hierarchy of categories (as in the example). (*) Tag _does not_ support Macro Expansions right now (see https://github.com/corazawaf/coraza/issues/1118)

 ## ver